LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio-p2.rst

 Step 9: Create a Branch In Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This workflow is a common one in team development situations.
-You might wonder, however, if professional developers sit around waiting for their teammates to commit and push a change before embarking on additional work on their own.
-That would be a drag, and thankfully, there is a nice addition to this workflow that will allow for simultaneous work to be carried out in a reasonable way.
+Do professional developers wait for newly pushed changes before they start any work?
+That would be a drag.
+Instead, branches allow for simultaneous work.

 **Pilot**:
-   While Control is working on an addition to the story, let's make another change simultaneously.
+   While Control is working on an addition to the story, make another change.

    #.
-In order to do that, we'll create a :ref:`new branch<new-branch>`.
-Recall that a branch is a separate "copy" of the codebase that you can commit to without affecting code in the ``main`` branch.
+Create a :ref:`new branch<new-branch>`.
+Recall that a branch is a separate "copy" of the codebase.
+You can commit to without affecting code in the ``main`` branch.

       .. sourcecode:: bash